sage-code/maj/README.md

 # Maj

-Maj is an experimental constructed language, with following attributes:
+Maj is a realistic artificial language,  with following attributes:

 * Regular - with deterministic reading rules;
 * Efficient - short words and simple grammar;